bizl/b-it-test/README.md

   - Mock

 ## How to Run the site (windows)

 1/ Checkout the git repository

 2/  Start command prompt and navigate to the web application root folder  <local-folder>\BoroughITTest\CustomerManager\CustomerManager.Web

 3/ Type "dotnet run".
 The site will build and display the server url and endpoint.
-If this hangs up press the space or any other key to get it moving.
+If this hangs up press the space or any other key to get it moving (or at any other point if the build seems to have hung up).
 Ctrl + C to stop the server.

 4/  Enter url in web browser

 5/  Register with username and password, then login

 Potential issues
   If any issues with database connection